 Orchard sanitation to remove decayed fruit and organic debris on the orchard floor helps reduce inoculum levels of Penicillium spp. in the orchard.
-Good harvest and handling management to minimize punctures and bruises on the fruit helps prevent the fruit from infection at wounds by P. expansum and other Penicillium species.
+Good harvest and handling practices designed to minimize fruit punctures and bruises are critical to minimize blue mold infections.

 Use pesticides with care.
 Apply them only to plants, animals, or sites listed on the labels.
 When mixing and applying pesticides, follow all label precautions to protect yourself and others around you.
 It is a violation of the law to disregard label directions.
 If pesticides are spilled on skin or clothing, remove clothing and wash skin thoroughly.
 Store pesticides in their original containers and keep them out of the reach of children, pets, and livestock.

 YOU ARE REQUIRED BY LAW TO FOLLOW THE LABEL.
 It is a legal document.
 Always read the label before using any pesticide.
 You, the grower, are responsible for safe pesticide use.
 Trade (brand) names are provided for your reference only.
 No discrimination is intended, and other pesticides with the same active ingredient may be suitable.
 No endorsement is implied.